Expedition Medicine in Chamonix (winter) 19 CPD, 18-22 January 2016

 What WMT says

 Chamonix in winter is a fantastic setting in which to bring together WMT’s expert resources for a five day course to explore the rich and varied field of expedition and wilderness medicine.
-Now in its 14th year, this is WMT’s most popular Medics’ event that is packed with inspiration, practical advice on how to join an expedition and expert medical training.
-On the most recent course in January 2013 we had 9 faculty who shared their expertise with great passion, be it in the fields of mountain or jungle medicine, extreme expedition adventures, remote clinical and humanitarian work, mountain rescue or research.
-Four out of five days begin at 3pm for indoor practical sessions, lectures and discussions.
-A half day is spent outside practicing medicine in the cold and learning useful field skills like using a rope on steep ground and radio communications.
+Now in its 16th year, this is WMT’s most popular Medics’ event that is packed with inspiration, practical advice on how to join an expedition and expert medical training.
+We have an expert team who’ll share their expertise with great passion, be it in the fields of mountain or jungle medicine, extreme expedition adventures, remote clinical and humanitarian work, mountain rescue or research.
+Four out of five days begin at 3pm for indoor practical sessions, lectures and case study discussions.
+A half day is spent outside practicing medicine in the cold and learning useful field skills like using a rope on steep ground, GPS use and about avalanche safety tools.
 Each day has 4-5 hours course time which leaves the best part of the day free for snowsport activities.
-Every day concludes with a special inspirational talk.
-As far as learning from experts, career destabilising inspiration and snow time in the Alps, attending this course is a no-brainer in terms of being the only choice!
+Every day concludes with a special “insight” talk.
+As far as learning from experts, career destabilising inspiration and snow time in the Alps, attending this course is a no-brainer in terms of being a great choice!
 Organisations that “employ” expedition medics increasingly expect candidates to have done a course of this breadth and standard.

 What students say

 Course content was excellent…